 - Red chilis.
 Traditional Thai recipe uses whole green peppercorns still on the vines.
 They are difficult to find here in the US.
 I’ve seen some in a brine glass jar.
 If you can find some, use those for the extra spice and crunch in this recipe.

 How To Make Thai spicy catfish stir-fried with red curry paste

-Add the sauce mixture, chilis, and a small amount of water, around 1-2 tablespoons, or if the curry paste is getting too dry.
+Step 6.
+Add the sauce mixture, chilis, and a small amount of water, around 1-2 tablespoons, or if the curry paste gets too dry.